Agent Settings

 | Running processes | Terminated | Frozen and resumed automatically |

-| Files in sandbox | Deleted (unless synced to stored files) | Preserved in place |
+| Files on the computer | Deleted (unless synced to stored files) | Preserved in place |

-| Compute cost while idle | None | None (paused sandboxes use no compute) |
+| Compute cost while idle | None | None (paused computers use no compute) |

 When to Use Each Mode